Music

 Examinations

 • Placement Audition.
-All entering students into the music department are required to take written and aural placement examinations in music theory, piano proficiency, and in the applied area.
+All students entering the music department are required to take written and aural placement examinations in music theory, piano proficiency, and in the applied area.
 The results of these exams are used to place students in classes appropriate to their level of ability.
-To obtain Freshman standing as a music major, the student must qualify for MU 211, Theory I and MU 165, applied area.
+To obtain freshman standing as a music major, the student must qualify for MU 211, Theory I and MU 165 Applied Area.

 • Piano Proficiency.
 All music majors must demonstrate keyboard proficiency by passing a piano proficiency examination.
 Students who fail the exam will be required to take piano proficiency courses until the exam can be passed.
 This must be completed by the sophomore year.
 Keyboard proficiency includes the ability to play hymns, scales, triads, several moderately easy compositions and accompaniments, and harmonize simple folk melodies.